wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/readme.md

 # Transaction

-**Transaction** is an action on the [blockchain](/en/blockchain/blockchain/) on behalf of the [account](/en/blockchain/account/).
+**Transaction** is an action on the [blockchain](/en/blockchain/blockchain/) on behalf of an [account](/en/blockchain/account/).

-The Waves blockchain provides many types of transactions.
+The Waves blockchain provides various types of transactions.
 For example:

 * data transaction writes data to the account data storage;
 * transfer transaction sends a certain amount of token to another account.